When Superheroes Let Themselves Go

 Back in the day, I used to play a game called City of Heroes.
 It was right up my proverbial alley, in that I'm a big nerd about super heroes, to some extent.
 This was the first massively-multiplayer online game devoted to this subject matter, and when it came out I had no choice but to pick it up.
 I even got a few friends of mine hooked on the thing, thus causing us to lose thousands of hours to the pastime.

 The game was set up so you could build all kinds of different characters, and go for broke with them.
 Hundreds of different power combinations, millions of different costume combinations, and a rather leisurely learning curve meant that I tried out just about everything I could possibly think of over the course of my time in the City.
-But one of my characters got a bit more face time than the rest.
+But one of my characters received a lot more face time than the rest.

-Dash Apostrophe is a biker who, while moping in the desert one night after his girlfriend dumped him, got hit by a falling chunk of space rock.
+Dash Apostrophe is a biker who, while moping in the desert one night after his girlfriend dumped him, got hit by a falling space rock.
 Torn apart, his dismembered body lay buried under the earth for decades, until itinerant college students, using a metal detector, found a portion of said space rock wedged into his skull.
 Suddenly regenerating an entire body from that old bone, Dash returned!

 Reborn in a world literally overflowing with super heroes and super villains, Dash did what any sensible person would, once he realized that space rock could heal any injury in mere moments: he got in on the action.
 Having that space rock forged into a sword by an old buddy, Dash began carving up scofflaws for fun and profit.
 And since his sword healed them afterwards, they couldn't sue for damages!